Reading Fluency and Comprehension

 Our growing opportunities to explore and engage with reading at Balfour

-- School library- we are in the process of updating our school library to offer our children high quality texts and a range of genres.
+- School library- Our school library offers our children high quality texts and a range of genres.

 - Reading journals – every child has a reading journal.
-We ask children and families to complete these a minimum of three times a week.
-Teacher’s use the reader journals to generate conversations in school around books being enjoyed at home.
+We ask children and families to complete these a minimum of four times a week.
+Teacher’s use the reading journals to generate conversations in school around books being enjoyed at home.

 How is reading taught beyond the Read Write Inc programme?

-From Reception we use the Read Write Inc phonics programme to teach children to become confident and fluent readers.
-The programme is designed to support children up until aged 7.
-However, we recognised that due to two academic years of partial education lockdowns some children will continue to receive this programme beyond aged 7 to ensure they have no phonic gaps and have become confident and fluent readers.
+From Reception, we use the Read Write Inc phonics programme to teach children to become confident and fluent readers.
+The children will continue to receive this programme until they are fluent and confident readers.

-Once children have mastered phonics, and are no longer reliant on it for phonic decoding and blending, they will continue to develop their reading skills of fluency, stamina and comprehension.
-In Year 3 and Year 4 (dependent on phonic knowledge, often as early as Year 2), children will move away from phonic decodable books and will be able to access a range of story books.
-The books that we use beyond RWI are called Rigby Stars.
+Once children have graduated from the RWI scheme, and are no longer reliant on it for phonic decoding and blending, they will continue to develop their reading skills of fluency, stamina and comprehension.
+The books that we use beyond the RWI scheme are called Rigby Star.
 These books are book banded and children will be assessed by their teacher to ensure they have a book that matches their reading level.

 When children have progressed to the top book band of Rigby Star books, they will be showing sound levels of reading comprehension, stamina and fluency.
 From here, children are encouraged and invited to read a range of high quality texts, covering a range of genres and authors.